chrismcna/sentinel/README.md

     * * * * * cd /home/YOURUSERNAME/sentinel && ./venv/bin/python bin/sentinel.py >/dev/null 2>&1

+#### Windows - Task Scheduler

+Set up a windows task to run every minute:

+    Program/script: venv\Scripts\python
+    arguments: bin\sentinel.py
+    start in: %sentinel folder%

 ### 5. Test the Installation

+#### Ubuntu

 Test the config by runnings all tests from the sentinel folder you cloned into

     $ ./venv/bin/py.test ./test

+With all tests passing and crontab setup, Sentinel will stay in sync with chaincoind and the installation is complete

+#### Windows

+Test the config by runnings all tests from the sentinel folder you cloned into

+    venv\Scripts\py.test test

 With all tests passing and crontab setup, Sentinel will stay in sync with chaincoind and the installation is complete